-It is recommended that students have an initial meeting with their interim advisor to confirm undergraduate deficiencies and discuss their study plans.
-This should be done soon after they arrive at the Department, no later than the week before classes start.
+New students should have an initial meeting with their interim advisor to discuss their study plans and any undergraduate deficiencies.
+This should be done soon after they arrive at the Department, no later than the week before the start of the semester.

 All PhD students will form a five-member doctoral committee.
 The doctoral committee is formed according to the following guidelines, which conform with Graduate Division requirements:

-- One member must be from another department's Graduate Faculty and at arm’s length from the committee chair.
+- The fourth member must be from another department's Graduate Faculty and at arm’s length from the committee chair.
 They will be formally designated as the University Representative (formerly known as “Outside Member”).

-- The fifth member may be Graduate Faculty from any UH department.
+- The fifth member may be from any UH department’s Graduate Faculty.

 The Graduate Chair and Graduate Division Dean will officially approve the committee upon submission of Doctorate Form II - Advance to Candidacy (from Graduate Division), which is completed once students are eligible for candidate status.